NobodyXu/git-cache/README.md

  1. git compression level turned to 9.
  2. `git gc --aggressive` run on every cached repository every night at 1:30 (can be overriden by environment variables `HOUR` and `MIN`, in 24 hour format).
- 3. After `WAIT_TIMEOUT` (default to 4 hours), no new `git gc --aggressive` process will be spawned.
+ 3. After `WAIT_TIMEOUT` (default to 4 hours, can be overloaded by environment variables), no new `git gc --aggressive` process will be spawned.
 In the next day, gc process will start from where it was left.

 *NOTE*: